xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 tags: [scenejs, human, biodigital, webgl]
 ---

-Since 2009, I've worked remotely from Berlin, Germany with [BioDigital Systems](http://biodigital.com) in NYC, to help develop the [BioDigital Human](http://biodigitalhuman.com) and its developer API on [SceneJS](http://scenejs.org).
+Since 2009, I've worked remotely from Berlin, Germany with the team at [BioDigital Systems](http://biodigital.com) in NYC, to help develop the [BioDigital Human](http://biodigitalhuman.com) and its developer API on [SceneJS](http://scenejs.org).
 <br><br>
-SceneJS is an open source (MIT) JavaScript library I created for developing 3D graphics applications on WebGL.
-One of the first WebGL engines, SceneJS evolved alongside the WebGL specification to include features such as posteffects, physics, LoD, culling and few different GL state optimizations.
+[SceneJS](http://scenejs.org) is an open source (MIT) JavaScript library I created for developing 3D graphics applications in Web browsers without needing plugins.
+One of the first WebGL engines, SceneJS evolved alongside the WebGL specification to include various features such as posteffects, physics, LoD, culling, plus various GL performance optimizations.
 <br><br>
-In this article, I'm going to describe SceneJS' journey from a weekend experiment to how we applied it within BioDigital's Web-based anatomy visualization platform, which now has over three million registered users, plus a bunch a bunch of awards, including the 2015 Webby for Best Health Website.
+In this article, I'm going to describe SceneJS' journey from a weekend experiment to how we applied it within BioDigital's Web-based anatomy visualization platform.
+Ten years down the track, the platform now has over three million registered users, a bunch of awards including a Webby, and has been featured in WIRED, the New York Times, ABC News and TED.
 <br><br>
 <figure>
 	<a href="http://biodigitalhuman.com"><img src="{{ site.url }}/images/human/biodigital-human-platform.png"></a>